 Remember when I said Ruth’s transitional season led her to a beautiful destination?
 It’s true.
 She regained everything she lost and more when she married a man named Boaz.
 She even ended up being a direct ancestor of King David, Solomon, and even Jesus.
 Her legacy went down in history and that’s why we know about her today.

-Because God took her through transition and led her to a beautiful place on the other side.
+God walked with her through a tough transition and led her to a beautiful place on the other side.

-But if you’re still struggling with what to do in a transitional season, I’ll leave you with this.
+If you’re struggling with how to handle this transitional season, I’ll leave you with this.

 - Allow God to guide your every step and be sure to pray before you make any big moves.